ShushanArakelyan/shushanarakelyan.github.io/content/authors/shushan/_index.md

 I’m a final year PhD candidate at the University of Southern California.
 I am part of Intelligence and Knowledge Discovery Lab ( [INK lab](https://inklab.usc.edu/) ), supervised by Prof. Xiang Ren.
 In the past, I was an intern at Microsoft Research, and Google.

-I am currently on the job market, looking for Research Scientist positions.
-My research interests and experience lie in large language models and their generalization, particularly, in applications for software and code.
+I am currently on the industry job market, my research experience is in large language models and their generalization, in particular in applications to software and code.
+I am open to jobs in many topics in NLP/LLMs, with specific interest in ensuring robustness, reliability, and safety of deployed NLP models.
 {style="text-align: justify;"}